thomasyit/cape-k3s-ansible-deployment/README.md

 ```
 ---

-# How to deploy CAPE SAAS
+# Deploying CAPE SAAS

+You can deploy CAPE through a local private IP env or public IP

+<b> For Local Private IP env </b>

-> Do the below steps as "root" user in the machine where you want to deploy.
+<b>Note</b>: Perform the following steps as "root" user in the machine where you want to deploy.

-Do you want to access CapeUI with local private IP env.

->   Eg: If you and your VM is at home and you want IP like 192.168.1.7 to access
+If your VM is located at your home and you want IP address 192.168.1.7 to access, enter the following command:

 ```bash
 wget https://raw.githubusercontent.com/cape-sh/cape-k3s-ansible-deployment/master/script/capesaaPvtIP.sh
 sh capesaaPvtIP.sh
 ```

-Do you want to access CapeUI with Public IP env.
+<b> For Public IP env </b>

->   Eg: If your VM is on cloud and have public ip
+If your VM is on cloud and have public ip, enter the following command

 ```bash
 wget https://raw.githubusercontent.com/cape-sh/cape-k3s-ansible-deployment/master/script/capesaasPubIP.sh